mcjauregui72/CNN_MedImageClassification/README.md

 4. Defined EarlyStopping and ModelCheckpoint callbacks and a filepath to save the best ensemble_model.

-5. Built, compiled, and trained the ensemble_model, in the same manner as with the two submodels, to process the combined predictions.
+5. Built, compiled, and trained the ensemble_model, in the same manner as the two submodels, to process the combined predictions.
     * Defined ensemble_input_train as the simple average of the first_model's predictions on the training_set and the second_model's predictions on the training_set.
     * Defined ensemble_input_val as the simple average of the first_model's predictions on the validation_set and the second_model's predictions on the validation set.
     * Defined ensemble_input as the input layer for the ensemble_model, with Input(shape=(4,)) because
-        * The submodels output predictions of shape (None, 4), which ensemble_model takes as inputs
+        * The submodels' outputs were predictions of shape (None, 4), which ensemble_model takes as inputs
         * The ensemble_model does not take the image datasets fed to the submodels
     *  Added a Dense layer as the output layer, final_output = Dense(4, activation='softmax')(ensemble_input)
     * Defined ensemble_model as Model(inputs=ensemble_input, outputs = final_output)
     * Compiled ensemble_model with optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['accuracy']
-    * To train the ensemble_model, we used ensemble_input_train as our x and y_train - the true labels from our training_set as our true labels corresponding with the averaged training_set predictions.
+    * To train the ensemble_model, we used ensemble_input_train as our x and y_train - the true labels from our training_set - as our true labels.

 ## Transfer Learning